-Effect of Exogeneous Fibrolytic Enzyme supplementation with or without urea treated straw based ration on growth performance of Murrah buffalo calves
+Effect of Exogeneous Fibrolytic Enzyme supplementation with or without urea-treated straw-based ration on growth performance of Murrah buffalo calves

 Abstract

-The present study was conducted to evaluate the effect of exogenous fibrolytic enzyme (EFE) supplementation with or without urea treated wheat straw (UTWS) based ration on growth performance of growing Murrah buffalo calves.
-Twenty-four Murrah buffalo calves of 8–12 months age with an average body weight of 129.45±0.14 kg were randomly divided into four treatment groups comprising six animals in each group for a period of 120 days.
-Two basal total mixed rations (TMRs) were prepared using untreated wheat straw and urea treated wheat straw as dry roughage sources in a 20:40:40 ratio of green fodder, dry roughage, and concentrate mixture, respectively.
-Treatment groups consisted of T1 (normal TMR), T2 (normal TMR supplemented with cellulase and xylanase enzymes at 8,000 and 16,000 IU/kg DM, respectively), T3 (UTWS based TMR), and T4 (UTWS based TMR with enzyme supplementation).
+The present study was conducted to evaluate the effect of exogenous fibrolytic enzyme (EFE) supplementation with or without urea-treated wheat straw (UTWS) based ration on the growth performance of Murrah buffalo calves.
+Twenty-four growing Murrah buffalo calves aged 8–12 months, with an average body weight of 129.45±0.14 kg, and were randomly divided into four treatment groups of six animals each for a period of 120 days.
+Two total mixed rations (TMRs) were prepared using untreated wheat straw and urea-treated wheat straw as dry roughage sources, with a 20:40:40 ratio of green fodder, dry roughage, and concentrate mixture, respectively.
+Treatment groups consisted of T1 (normal TMR), T2 (normal TMR supplemented with cellulase and xylanase enzymes at 8,000 and 16,000 IU/kg DM, respectively), T3 (UTWS-based TMR), and T4 (UTWS-based TMR with enzyme supplementation).
 Body weight, body weight gain, dry matter intake, and feed conversion ratio were recorded during the experimental period.
-The Mean body weight was highest in T4 (150.07 kg) followed by T3 (148.22 kg), T2 (148.10 kg) and T1 (150.07 kg).
-Mean body weight gain was significantly (P<0.05) higher in T4 (0.361 kg/day) compared to T1 (0.284 kg/day), whereas T2 and T3 showed intermediate performance.
+The Mean body weight was highest in T4 (150.07 kg), followed by T3 (148.22 kg), T2 (148.10 kg) and T1 (150.07 kg).
+Mean body weight gain was significantly higher (P<0.05) in T4 (0.361 kg/day) compared to T1 (0.284 kg/day), whereas T2 and T3 showed intermediate performance.
 Dry matter intake was also significantly improved in supplemented groups, with the highest intake observed in T4 (3.67 kg/day).
 Feed conversion ratio was significantly improved in calves receiving UTWS and enzyme supplementation, with the lowest FCR recorded in T4 (10.29).
-Mean body condition score (BCS) was significantly (P<0.05) higher in supplemented groups, with the highest value observed in T4 (2.91), followed by T3 (2.84), T2 (2.75), and T1 (2.67).
-The results indicated that supplementation of exogenous fibrolytic enzymes along with urea treated wheat straw based ration improved feed intake, growth performance and feed conversion efficiency in Murrah buffalo calves.
-Therefore, incorporation of EFE with UTWS based TMR may serve as an effective nutritional strategy for enhancing growth performance and utilization of low-quality fibrous feeds in growing buffalo calves.
+Mean body condition score (BCS) was significantly higher (P<0.05) in supplemented groups, with the highest value observed in T4 (2.91), followed by T3 (2.84), T2 (2.75), and T1 (2.67).
+The results indicated that supplementation of exogenous fibrolytic enzymes along with urea-treated wheat straw-based ration improved feed intake, growth performance and feed conversion efficiency in Murrah buffalo calves.
+Therefore, incorporation of EFE with UTWS-based TMR may serve as an effective nutritional strategy for enhancing growth performance and utilization of low-quality fibrous feeds in growing buffalo calves.

-Keywords: Exogenous fibrolytic enzymes, Growth performance, Murrah buffalo calves, Urea treated wheat straw
+Keywords: Exogenous fibrolytic enzymes, Growth performance, Murrah buffalo calves, Urea-treated wheat straw

 1. Introduction

 The livestock sector plays a vital role in the agricultural economy of India, and buffaloes contribute significantly to milk production, rural livelihood, and nutritional security.
-India is endowed with vast genetic resourse of bovines with an estimated no 302.79 million (Livestock census, 2019).
-Among the buffalo varieties, the Murrah breed is well-known for its excellent milk yield capabilities, versatility, and economic significance.
+India is endowed with a vast genetic resource of bovines with an estimated number of 302.79 million (Livestock census, 2019).
+Among buffalo varieties, the Murrah breed is well-known for its excellent milk yield, versatility, and economic significance.
 Effective nutritional management during the growth stage of Murrah buffalo calves is crucial for attaining maximum growth, earlier maturity and enhanced lifetime productivity.
-However, a significant challenge in feeding buffaloes and other ruminants is the reliance on fibrous, low nutrient roughages, such as wheat straw.
-These straws are abundant and economical, but their limited digestion due to inclusion of complex cell wall components including cellulose and lignin severely limits their nutritional value for growing calves.
+However, a significant challenge in feeding buffaloes and other ruminants is the reliance on fibrous, low-nutrient roughages, such as wheat straw.
+These straws are abundant and economical, but their limited digestion due to the inclusion of complex cell wall components, including cellulose and lignin, severely limits their nutritional value for growing calves.
 Consequently, the effective utilization of fibrous feed in livestock production systems is restricted (Hatfiled et al., 1999) despite the existence of numerous processing methods.